CodeBear22/leetCodeQuestionsSolving/README.md

 **_Usage_**

-Search problem driver in the Main.java like this problem_{leetCode problem number} eg. for 'Add Two Numbers' search like this 'problem_2' and in  DsAlgo.java like this 'leetCode 2'
+Search problem driver in the Main.java like this problem_{leetCode problem number} eg. for 'Add Two Numbers' search like this 'problem_2' and in  com.kunal.leetcode.DsAlgo.java like this 'leetCode 2'

 _**Problems Solved till now**_